HL7/fhir-mdi-ig/input/pagecontent/mdi_change_log.md

 ### MDI STU 2
 The MDI FHIR IG held two ballots, May 2024 and January 2025.

-The 1st STU2 ballot (May 2024) of MDI incorporated refactoring, as described in the VRCL, Vital Records FHIR Implementation Guide Harmonization Plan page.
+The 1st STU2 ballot (May 2024) of MDI incorporated refactoring, as described in the VRCL, [Vital Records FHIR Implementation Guide Harmonization Plan](https://hl7.org/fhir/us/vr-common-library/STU2/vr_ig_harmonization.html) page.
 Many of the MDI STU1.1 profiles, valuesets, codesystems, and extensions are now found elsewhere.
-For a detailed description of harmonization changes in the MDI IG, see the Content Transitions page.
+For a detailed description of harmonization changes in the MDI IG, see the [Content Transitions](mdi-content-transitions.html) page.

 The 2nd STU2 ballot (Jan.
 2025) made the following changes:
-* **Added 9 new profiles** for Death Certificate review workflow plus supporting extensions and example codes:
+* **Added 9 new profiles** for Death Certificate review workflows plus supporting extensions and example codes:
   * Bundle - Message Death Certificate Review
   * MessageHeader - Death Certificate Review
   * Bundle - Document Death Certificate Review